adammark/Markup.js/README.md

 ## Object notation

-Object hierarchies can be expressed with dot notation.
+Objects can be traversed with dot notation.
 For example:

 ``` javascript
 var context = {